hainayanda/AttributeKit/README.md

 ### Buffered

-`Buffered` is `propertyWrapper` that have a buffer for the previous value assigned to it.
+`Buffered` is `propertyWrapper` that has a buffer for the previous value assigned to it.
 You simply give how much buffer you want to give for the `propertyWrapper`:

 ```swift
 @Buffered(size: 3) var numbers: Int = 1